RawandDev/portfolio-nextjsss/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result or open [https://www.rawadev.me](https://www.rawadev.me)
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.